-Danish language requirements for information on medical devices
+Requirement for information on medical devices to be in Danish

 The labelling and instructions for use of medical devices must be in Danish.